ilarramendi/BetterCovers/README.md

 - [ ] Add certifications
 - [ ] Add python dependencies file
 - [x] Add docker container
-- [ ] Make docker container fully customizable like script
+- [x] Make docker container fully customizable like script
-- [ ] Custom flag for default language
+- [ ] Flags for audio language
+- [x] Add backdrop support
+- [ ] Add connection with Sonarr and Radarr api

 # Customization
 The idea of this script is to be fully customizable, for this purpouse you can change the values on each section of the config.json file, edit the Ratings/MediaInfo images or even create your own css/html files!

 # Config.json
-The config file is divided in 4 sections: `tv`, `season`, `episode` and `movie`.
+The config file is divided in 5 sections: `tv`, `season`, `episode`, `backdrop` and `movie`.
 Each section can be customized individually.
 | Name           | Description                                        | Values                     |
 | -------------- | -------------------------------------------------- | -------------------------- |
 | config         | Sets which ratings/mediainfo item is enabled       |                            |